The Parent Experience

 Hold a job in the school - Each family is given a job at the school with the parents’ talents, strengths and personal preferences taken into account.
 The level of involvement required is widely varied with different jobs.
 Examples of jobs are Librarian, Kitchen Helper, Class Parent, and Board positions like Co-Chair, Secretary or Treasurer.

 Participate in scheduled work days - Every family is required to work one set up day, one maintenance day and one pack up day each year.
 Each work day typically lasts 2.5 hours.
+This requirement can be bought out by fore-fitting the clean-up deposit.

 Participate in fundraising activities - Our Fundraising Coordinators provide a variety of activities and small events for out members which raise money for the school.
 These range from restaurant nights, to school photos, to Kids Kreations.
 Our goal is to have every member family participate in at least one event or activity.